-With the global spread of Coronavirus (COVID-19) comes a proliferation of anxieties about how to avoid getting sick.
+With the global spread of Coronavirus (COVID-19) comes to a proliferation of anxieties about how to avoid getting sick.
 In the U.S., the growing concerns have been met with advice from the Centers for Disease Control and Prevention (CDC).
-As hospitals and clinics continue to see increases in cases of the respiratory illness, individuals who come down with symptoms are being quarantined.
+As hospitals and clinics continue to see increases in cases of respiratory illness, individuals who come down with symptoms are being quarantined.
 Even suspected exposures have led to self-quarantines in many cases.

-Governments and institutions in hard-hit areas are cancelling events that draw large crowds and attempting to limit public gatherings where possible.
+Governments and institutions in hard-hit areas are canceling events that draw large crowds and attempting to limit public gatherings where possible.
 Many people reasonably hesitant to attend such gatherings may still be concerned about non-optional congregations of people, namely work.
 Many wonder how they can feel safe from the spread of these germs when they are forced into mandatory proximity to potentially infected co-workers in possibly germ-laden facilities.
 What can workers do to protect themselves from infection?

 The CDC has made several suggestions for measures that employers should put in place to mitigate the risk for workers.
 The following are recommendations employers should consider: